 Self-Care and Balance

-– make it a routine.
-In my pre-clinical medical school years, I would work out every day during my lunch break, which did wonders for my quality of life.
+For example, ensure healthy eating with meal prep.
+Schedule time for exercise daily—make it a routine.
+In my preclinical medical school years, I would work out every day during my lunch break, which did wonders for my quality of life.
 Create and enforce guidelines for yourself regarding your sleep habits and bedtime.
 On weekdays, I would start winding down at 11PM, and I rarely violated this rule.

 Remember that the quality of time spent studying is more important than the quantity of time spent studying.
 Although it may seem counterintuitive, taking time away from the books for a workout, meditation session, or a good night’s rest will actually make you more productive in the long run.